Agricultural waste: Impact of agricultural waste on the environment

 The world's population and livestock size is growing and that is where the rising demand for food comes from.
 The average European is expected to consume 165 grams of meat per person daily.
 People around the world consume an average of 75 pounds of meat per person per year.
 Global meat consumption has more than doubled since 1990.
 Producing 1 kg of beef requires an average of 25 kg of crop.
 The production of all this food also results in more and more agricultural waste.

 In large quantities, agricultural waste can have a negative impact on the environment and habitat, for example through greenhouse gas emissions, the creation of unpleasant odours, and toxic liquids that can infiltrate water sources.

 The frequent and large-scale burning of agricultural waste also has negative health impacts on people who are exposed to toxic smog through the fires.
 Particularly in early autumn, large-scale burning of agricultural wastes worldwide results in frequent smog.

 The World Health Organisation (WHO) identifies smog due to agricultural waste burning as one of the largest sources of ambient air pollution.
 All forms of air pollution combined cause 7 million deaths annually, including 650,000 children.

 Besides the impact on air quality, burning of agricultural waste in fields also has a negative impact on soil fertility, economic development and climate.
 The absence of environmentally friendly agricultural waste management further leads to animal suffering, water pollution, fertilisation, and decline in biodiversity, among others.

 According to the waste hierarchy, burning agricultural waste for the sake of energy generation is a less environmentally friendly treatment method than recycling or reusing it.
 Moreover, incineration for energy generation can be done once, while consumer goods (such as paper made from agricultural waste) can be recycled another seven times.
 After this, it can possibly still be burned for energy, or even converted into biogas or compost through fermentation.

-In an effort to reduce the negative impact of agricultural waste on earth, some companies have focused on developing new technologies that allow agricultural waste to be put to meaningful use.
+In an effort to reduce the negative impact of agricultural waste on earth, some companies have focused on developing new technologies that allow agricultural waste to be put to meaningful use and returning to traditional non-combustion use.

+Agricultural burning in California

+California accepts burning as a tool to remove weeds, prevent disease and control pests, especially for rice and pears.
+Burning is allowed in Permissive Burn Days.